jadd0/ScrollTypewriter/README.md

 	- This optional property specifies whether the typewriter should start automatically or not

 - height: integer
-	- This mandatory property specifies the distance from the top of the DOM and the typewriter
+	- This optional property specifies the distance from the top of the DOM and the typewriter in pixels

+- furthestScrolled: integer
+	- This optional property specifies the furthest distance that has been scrolled to in  pixels

 - phrase: string
 	- This mandatory property specifies the phrase that will be dispayed in the typewriter

+- fontSize: integer
+	- This optional property specifies the font size for the text

 I apologise for the bloat, but the package works.